Ramneek82810/Neural-Network/README.md

 - 📖 **Reference Book**: The PDF version of *Make Your Own Neural Network* for offline reading.
 - 📝 **README Guide**: Overview of what this project is about and how you can benefit from the book.

-> 🔜 The Python code implementation based on the book will be added soon!

 ---

 ## 🚀 Why This Project Matters